-Special dietary request: Children with food allergies or needing special diets must have a signed note from the child's physician.
-Special diets may require that snack foods come from home.
+Special dietary request: Children with food allergies or needing special diets must submit this information on their child's Medical and Health History form or submit written notice from a healthcare provider.
 At Resident Camp and Expeditions, we will do our best to accommodate most dietary restrictions and if we are unable, we will work with your family to make arrangements.